sanjaypauloct1989/6.Hotel-booking-EDA/README.md

 By the end we will conclude the study with following insights:-

 * Best time for booking
+* Preferred hotel type
-* Optimal duration to travel
+* Optimal duration of stsy
 * Distribution Segment and market segments to be focused to increase revenue
 * Factors leading to cancellation which affects the revenue.
 * Factors like meals, special requests which might affect in the increase of ADR.